|

 is appropriate at this point to acknowledge our debt to Professor

-Roland Levinsky who, with David Watters our first CEO, launched the PiA
+Roland Levinsky who, with David Watters our first CEO, launched

-number of UK specialist clinics rose from a handful to the 35 we have
+sufferers as the number of UK specialist clinics rose from a handful

 We